 55. Unknown escapes inside character classes (e.g. [M]) and escapes aren't interpreted therein (e.g. [C]) are literals in Perl.
-This is true in PCRE, except when the PCRE\EXTENDED option is set, in which are faulted.
+This is true in PCRE, except when the PCRE_EXTENDED option is set, in which are faulted.

-56. Introduced HOST\CC and HOST\CFLAGS which can be set in the envir calling configure.
-These values are used when compiling the dftables which is run to generate the source of the default character tables.
+56. Introduced HOST_CC and HOST_CFLAGS which can be set in the envir calling configure.
+These values are used when compiling the dftables which is run to generate the source of the default character tables. default to the values of CC and CFLAGS.
+If you are cross-compiling P you will need to set these values.